fred-framework/meta-retis/README.md

 The list of installed packages can be found in the `images/linux/rootfs.manifest` file.

-## Setup DNF to fetach packages from Xilinx
+## Setup DNF to fetch packages from Xilinx

 According to this [link](https://docs.xilinx.com/r/2021.1-English/ug1393-vitis-application-acceleration/Software-Package-Management-in-PetaLinux-rootfs), this is the procedure to fetch pre-compiled packages from Xilinx package repositories: